-Psyllium husks are one of the popular food supplements nowadays used for weight control and digestive health.
-Not only does it maintain regular bowel movements, it also helps soften your stool and relieve constipation.
+Psyllium husks are one of the popular foods nowadays known for digestive health.
 This is how it works – when combined with water or other liquid, psyllium husk swells and expands into bulk, causing the intestines to contract and ease the passage of stool along the digestive tract.

-Alfalfa is often referred to as “the Father of All Foods”.
+Another name for alfalfa is “the Father of All Foods”.
 It is packed with digestive enzymes that assist the body in breaking down proteins, fats and carbohydrates.
 For a nutritional lunch, you can add a handful of fresh alfalfa sprouts to your tuna or chicken salad sandwiches!

-Chia is a powerful source of fibre, as one serving alone can fulfill the recommended daily intake for an average adult.
-Chia seeds are commonly consumed in the mornings as they regulate bowel movement and increase satiety.
+Chia is a good source of fibre, as one serving alone can fulfill the recommended daily intake for an average adult.
+It is commonly consumed in the mornings to help regulate bowel movement.
 However, a lot of people tend to skip breakfasts in exchange for a few extra minutes of sleep.
 If you are one of them, try this easy microwavable oatmeal recipe that takes less than 5 minutes to make!

 Microwave 1/3 cup of oats, 1/2 cup of milk and 1/2 tablespoon of chia seeds in a bowl for 3-4 minutes.
 For an extra boost in fibre, add 1 tablespoon of flaxseed and top it up with whatever ingredients you like.
 Check out our blog for other healthy breakfast ideas!